angular/ng2-test-seed/README.md

 `npm run watch`

-This runs the TypeScript compiler with the additional `--watch` flag, which causes it to recomiple whenever a `.ts` file changes.
+This runs the TypeScript compiler with the additional `--watch` flag, which sets up a persistent process that recompiles new `.js` files whenever a `.ts` file changes.

 Run this process indefinitely in a different tab or in the background, since the following commands will use it.